VergeIO: Depth-Aware Eye Interaction on Glasses: Evaluations toward real-world deployment

 \subsection{Generalizing to virtual depth cues}

-So far we have demonstrated our system's performance using real-life ambient depth cues marked by colored beads on a Brock string.
-Here, we evaluate whether virtual depth overlays, using stereoscopic disparity to simulate depth, can similarly induce vergence, and whether our system can accurately detect it.
-This setup reflects a realistic use case for smart glasses that display virtual objects at different depths.
+Beyond physical Brock String targets, a practical smart-glasses interface must operate with rendered content.
+We therefore evaluate whether {\sysname} can detect vergence induced by stereoscopic disparity.
+This simulates AR/VR applications where users focus on virtual objects rendered at different depths on a fixed-depth display.

-To test, this, we developed a prototype application on the Meta Quest 2~\cite{metaquest2}, replicating the Brock string setup described in Sec.\ref{sec:user_study_design} within a Unity-based VR environment.
+To test this, we developed a prototype application on the Meta Quest 2~\cite{metaquest2}, replicating the Brock string setup described in Sec.~\ref{sec:user_study_design} within a Unity-based VR environment.
 Beads were virtually placed at 30, 70, and 200~cm from the user’s eye center (Fig.~\ref{fig:thumb}a).
-We then invited a single participant (P4) to perform the same ten rounds of vergence gestures following the same procedure described in Sec.~\ref{sec:user_study_design}.
+We then invited five participants to perform the same vergence gestures following the procedure described in Sec.~\ref{sec:user_study_design}, yielding 300 virtual-depth test gestures in total.

-Using the frozen model trained on the Brock string dataset on all participants, we achieved an accuracy of 88.33\% and 100\% for six and four vergence-gestures classification respectively (Fig.~\ref{fig:thumb}c).
-This result shows that {\bf (1)} virtual depth overlays can reliably induce vergence, even though they are rendered on a fixed display, and {\bf (2)} a model trained on real-world depth cues can successfully generalize to virtual depth cues.
+We trained our model only on the Brock String dataset, while excluding Brock String sessions from the same target participant when applicable. {\sysname} achieved an accuracy of 99.58 $\pm$ 0.77\% and 84.00 $\pm$ 4.42\% for four- and six-gesture classification respectively (Fig.~\ref{fig:thumb}b).
+This result shows that {\bf (1)} virtual depth overlays can reliably induce vergence, even though they are rendered on a fixed display, and {\bf (2)} a model trained on \orange{physical Brock String} depth cues can successfully generalize to virtual depth cues.